Online banking FAQ

 Yes, but only after you successfully log in.
 When you are logged in to ATB Online, click on the Self-Service tab and select Manage Security Questions Answer in the Preferences section.
 You then must correctly answer one security question before you can change the series of questions and answers.

 FYI - For more information, visit Interac's FAQs

 How much does it cost to send or receive funds by Interac e-Transfer?

-For many customers, nothing!
-The following accounts offer unlimited Interac e-Transfers:
+For many clients, nothing!
+The following accounts offer unlimited Interac e-Transfer transactions:

 For other Canadian dollar accounts, sending funds by Interac e-Transfer costs $1.50.
 Receiving funds by Interac e-Transfer is always free.
 Interac e-Transfer isn't available on our US Dollar Chequing and US Dollar Savings accounts and transfers can only be made in Canadian dollars.
 Regardless of the account, these transactions will be identified on your printed statement and online.
 Applicable fees are charged even if the transfer is later cancelled.